 Dry scalp is caused by the same things that cause dry skin on other areas of the body.
 Seasonal changes, aging, and sensitivity to some hair products are all common causes of dry scalp.

 How to Get Rid of Dandruff and Dry Scalp Naturally

 Before you head to your local drugstore for dandruff shampoo, there’s more to the story.
 Conventional dandruff shampoos can contain harsh ingredients that may exacerbate feelings of irritation and prolong the problem.
 A gentle approach is best when managing symptoms of both dandruff and dry scalp.

-Davines Purifying Shampoo is our top pick for the best dandruff shampoo.
+When it comes to dandruff shampoo, you want to consider if you have dry or oily dandruff as not all dandruff is created equal.
+Oway has formulated two types of dandruff shampoos, Purifying Shampoo for Oily Scalp and Purifying Shampoo for Dry Scalp.
 The delicate, sulfate-free formula gently clarifies and cleanses the scalp, and leaves it feeling balanced and comfortable.
-This beauty is mild enough for the whole family.
+This shampoo is mild enough for the whole family.

 Take your dandruff hair care plan a step further by applying Reverie Cake Restorative Scalp Tonic after shampooing.
 Dandelion root cleanses away any remaining oily build-up and lends a soothing sensation to an itchy, irritated scalp.

 Make sure your scalp stays feeling hydrated post-shampoo with Cult and King Tonik Scalp and Hair Purifier.
 The lightweight leave-in conditioner lends a nourishing, thirst-quenching sensation to a dry scalp with natural botanicals, with a base of banana juice for a feeling of strength and resilience.